Homeschooling Unit Studies

-A unit study approach is exciting and works very well with these types of situations:
+A unit study approach is exciting and works very well with a variety of home learning situations.

 Time4Learning has an extensive selection of unit studies that are free for homeschool parents to utilize.
 You’ll be amazed at the wealth of information they have available on United States Presidents and state facts.
 Check out their site and plan your next unit study today!Unit Study Supplements

 There are nearly infinite uses of nuclear technology in our society today.
 It is immersed in our medical system, scientific endeavors, research goals, modern conveniences for transportation, security, heating, cooling, and more — even solar energy is nuclear fusion!
 And yet, as students and average people (aka those who aren’t nuclear scientists!), what do we really know about nuclear science?Intro to Nuclear Science Unit Study Starter